The Oakridge Ukulele Festival

 Nestled in the foothills of the Cascade Mountains, the little town of Oakridge, Oregon is an idyllic setting for a summer music festival.
 Oakridge is one of a handful of cities in the entire country surrounded by National Forest land.
 Cooling forests and waterways create a relaxed setting for the enjoyment of music on warm August days and evenings.Enjoy a weekend of music, jamming, learning and fun in Oregon’s best undiscovered mountain get-away…close to home!
 Oakridge is just 45 minutes southeast of Eugene, OR and Interstate 5, half way between Seattle and Reno.
 This festival is presented by The Oakridge Lodge & Guest House.

-This year our Festival is based in the Uptown Neighborhood of Oakridge.
+Festival classes and performances arei based in the Uptown Neighborhood of Oakridge.
 Our registration tent will be opening at 10 am on Friday at the United Methodist Church on First Street, about a half block west of the Lodge.
 Classes, a couple of meals, and the Instructors' Showcase also take place at the church.
 Several blocks to the east are the venues for classes on Friday afternoon and during the day on Saturday.
 We have classroom space in several of the businesses along First Street and a location for our vendors.
 The neighborhood will come alive with Ukulele Music all weekend!
 On Saturday afternoon and evening we are sharing the stage at the Keg & Cask Festival.
 Our Open Mic will be performed at that location where the street is closed and chairs are set up along with a dance floor!
 If you are driving from Eugene on highway 58, turn left at the traffic light at Crestview and right on First Street, the church is a few blocks away on the left side of the street.
+If you are traveling from the east, as you enter Oakridge, turn right at the traffic signal and follow Crestview, turn right on First St, the church is a few blocks ahead on the left side of the street.

 Ukulele workshop sessions will be taught by some the Pacific Northwest’s best Uke players and performers.
 This is an opportunity learn from top players in an intimate setting.